 You are always expected to know the basics of cybersecurity.
 Hence, gain all the elementary knowledge about it, like how servers and clients work or the functioning of networks and cloud services.

 Keep memorizing and practicing what you already know.
 For instance, if you find yourself comfortable in ethical hacking, then you should possess the required technical expertise as well.
-Practice over your theoretical knowledge to brush up your skills.
+Practice over your theoretical knowledge to brush up on your skills.

 #4 Networking Extensively

 You need to network hard to find some of the best jobs in cybersecurity, or any other job for that matter.
-You can do internships to interact with experts and professionals from the industry who can help you move up the industry-ladder.
+You can do internships to interact with experts and professionals from the industry who can help you move up the industry ladder.
 You can also start connecting with professionals in your vertical on LinkedIn or other professional sites and forums.